-Outside, as Selene fights X-Force, Warpath tells her to get ready to die, having taking the Spirit Blade from his brother.
-X-Force hold her while Warpath proceeds to run and leap, stabbing her in the chest, and her powers slowly begin to deplete until her body explodes.
+Outside, as Selene fights X-Force, Warpath tells her to get ready to die, having taken the Spirit Blade from his brother.
+X-Force holds her while Warpath proceeds to run and leap, stabbing her in the chest, and her powers slowly begin to deplete until her body explodes.
 After this, Warpath and Wolverine joke before Warpath sees a conjuration of his brother's spirit, telling him to let go, and Warpath thanks him.
 Wolverine later explains to Cyclops back at Angel's Aerie that Warpath will no longer be a member of X-Force as he has made his peace.

 After Schism and the fight between Wolverine and Cyclops, Warpath is seen in the X-Men series.
-The team is lead by Storm and the other team members are Colossus, Domino, Psylocke and Jubilee.
+The team is lead by Storm and the other team members are Colossus, Domino, Psylocke, and Jubilee.
 The first mission to the team is to stop a war in East Europe.
 After that Jubilee is kidnapped by vampires and they have to save her.

 Powers and Abilities